 - Has access to customers who her or she sells to and has information about pricing and production sources; and

 - Signed a confidentiality and non-compete agreement wither at the time of accepting employment or‚ after the fact‚ some months and possibly years later.

 There is but‚ unfortunately‚ it is "fact specific" and not subject to any generalized statements.
-Having said that you should know that there agreements are highly scrutinized by courts and‚ many times‚ found to be unenforceable.
-Factors to consider include‚
+Having said that, you should know that agreements are highly scrutinized by courts and‚ many times‚ found to be unenforceable.
+Factors to consider include:

 - Confidentiality and Non-Compete agreements in "at-will" employment settings are less enforceable than when contained in contract based employment agreements.
 They are even less enforceable in at-will employment settings where the confidentiality and non-disclosure agreement was signed many months after the employment start date.